-How To Get From Tel Aviv To Petra
+How To Get From Tel Aviv to Petra

 If you’re staying in the vibrant coastal resort of Tel Aviv during your stay in Israel, you may not want to pull yourself away.
 From atmospheric Jaffa, the stunning Bauhaus architecture, great dining, and golden sandy beaches, it’s a stunner.
 However, we know some wish to venture further afield.
 A favorite spot is the rose-hued ancient city of Petra in neighboring Jordan.
 Here are a few tips on how to get from Tel Aviv to Petra.